naiquevin/lookupy/README.rst

 Installation
 ------------

-This package is not yet uploaded to PyPI which I plan to do once I have tested it enough.
-So for now it can be installed from github via pip as follows.
+The simplest way to install this library is to use pip

 .. code-block:: bash

-    $ pip install git+git://github.com/naiquevin/lookupy.git
+    $ pip install lookupy

 **Tip!** Consider installing inside a
   `virtualenv <http://www.virtualenv.org/en/release-1.10/>`_